 Admitting to being somewhat of a control freak and slightly ocd, Cheryl loves working with numbers - counting keeps her in check.
 The number 8 is often included, just because "for the Chinese, 8 is a lucky number".
 Obsessed with straight lines and three dimensional linear shapes, her canvases are filled with strong textural strokes and depth.
 She simply refuses to use a paintbrush, and instead paints with pen knives and industrial metal rulers.
 Her works are often meticulously measured and plotted out in Autocad before they reach the canvas.
 Beauty is in the detail(s).
 She has a mild habit of stalking her prey, i.e : ants, and collecting personal artifacts for future pieces of artwork that she hasn't even begun to think about.

-Today, Cheryl lives in Singapore.
+Today, Cheryl lives in the Netherlands.
 The artwork that is featured in her catalogue has been produced in Sydney, Abu Dhabi and Singapore, while most of her photographs were taken during her gallivants.
 Living the dream of traveling and soaking up the world through her unusual perspective, Cheryl is just at the beginning of her journey.